drupal-ukraine/advanced_forum/README.txt

 Go to ?q=admin/content/forum/settings
 * Set the topic list to display how you want

 6) Install any helper modules that you like such as user titles, user points, etc, and they will automatically be picked up and added to the forum posts.
 If you use a module that advforum doesn't recognize, please file a feature request.
+(See section "modules made use of" below for a list.)

 THEMING AND SKINNING:
 Out of the box, the forum is a basic blue.
 You can change this in several ways.